humza-uddin/humza-uddin/README.md

 # 💫 About Me:
-I'm currently working on different projects and different frameworks with different languages.
+I'm currently working as a research on a Satellite as a software developer.
 I just graduated as an Electrical Engineer.

 ## 🌐 Socials: